 Japanese gamers are especially fond of large-scale roleplaying games and visual novels, which are basically interactive books with pictures and animations.
-There are even video games created specifically for those who want to learn this language, such as Slime Forest Adventure, My Japanese Coach, Influent, Learn Japanese To Survive!
-Katakana War, and Koe.
+There are even Japanese learning games created specifically for those who want to learn this language:

-Many learners swear by online video games, saying they’re the best way to learn Japanese online.
+Many learners swear by massively multiplayer online role-playing games (MMORPGs), saying they’re the best way to learn Japanese online.
 Just keep in mind that you may need to purchase a VPN to get a Japanese IP address in order to play on their servers.

 How to Learn Japanese Fast with Encore!!!
 Language Learning App?